stassa/nests-and-insects/README.md

 characters want to do and roll the dice to see what happens.
 Then the Game Queen describes the results of the characters' actions.
-Nests & Insects' roleplaying system is a percentile system where a composite, "percentile" die (d100) is rolled to determine the outcome of actions and "decile dice" (d20, d40, d60, d80 and the d100 itself) are rolled to quantify the results of actions.
+Nests & Insects' roleplaying system is a percentile system where a composite, "percentile" die (d100) is rolled to determine the outcome of actions and composite "decile dice" (d20, d40, d60, d80 and the d100 itself) are rolled to quantify the results of actions.

 Nests & Insects is a "Roguelike" TTRPG: it is inspired by Roguelike Computer RPGs (CRPGs) such as Nethack, Angband, Moria and ADoM.
 From CRPGs it borrows: